soltanianzadeh/STNeuroNet/README.md

 If you use any part of this software in your work, please cite Soltanian-Zadeh et al. 2019:

-* S. Soltanian-Zadeh, K. Sahingur, S. Blau, Y. Gong, and S. Farsiu, "Fast and robust active neuron segmentation in two-photon calcium imaging using spatio-temporal deep-learning," Proceedings of the National Academy of Sciences (PNAS), 2019.
+* S. Soltanian-Zadeh, K. Sahingur, S. Blau, Y. Gong, and S. Farsiu, "Fast and robust active neuron segmentation in two-photon calcium imaging using spatio-temporal deep-learning," (IN PRESS), Proceedings of the National Academy of Sciences (PNAS), 2019.
+DOI: [10.1073/pnas.1812995116][pnas2019]

 If you use NiftyNet in your work, please cite [Gibson and Li, et al. 2018][cmpb2018]: